 Visit a Planetarium

 There are many planetariums in New Jersey that have shows about space, the solar system and constellations.
 Check out one which offers another visual reinforcement of the information your kids are learning!
+Check out thorough list of Amazing Places to See the Stars in New Jersey!

 Explore Social Media